Carbis Bay: Transport

-Carbis Bay is connected to the national railway network using the St Erth to St Ives branch line.
-St Erth is on the Cornish mainline linking London Paddington to Penzance.
-Road coaches also operate to and from London and St Erth on the National Express (London / Penzance) service.
-Local buses to and from St Ives / St Erth / Hayle / Penzance / Helston and other areas run.
-Overnight travel services include the Night Riviera sleeper train that operates through St Erth en route to and from Paddington and Penzance.
+Carbis Bay is connected to the national railway network by the St Erth to St Ives branch line.
+St Erth is on the Cornish main line linking London Paddington to Penzance.
+Road coaches also operate to and from London and St Erth on the National Express (London–Penzance) service.
+There are local buses to and from St Ives / St Erth / Hayle / Penzance / Helston and other areas.
+Overnight travel services include the Night Riviera sleeper train between Paddington and Penzance via St Erth.
 A night coach via London Heathrow (arriving 05.30am) and London Victoria (arriving 06.30am), calls at Carbis Bay and West Cornwall.

-Shops

-Shops include, but not limited to: Costcutter, Tesco, Carbis Bay Pharmacy, Katrina Zimmer hairdressers, barbers, animal vets and an optician's.
-These are all located on St Ives Road, the main road through Carbis Bay to St Ives.

-There is a mobile post office that parks at the Carbis Bay Memorial Hall, on Tuesday and Thursday, 9.30am to 12.00 noon.

 Schools

 St Uny Primary School, a Church of England School voluntarily controlled by the Diocese of Truro, is situated in Carbis Bay.

 G7 Summit

 In June 2021, Carbis Bay hosted the 47th G7 summit.

+Cornish wrestling

+Cornish wrestling tournaments were held on Longstone Down, Longstone, which is now part of Carbis Bay.